MultiCraft/repixture/mods/rp_mobs/API.md

 There’s one exception: Gravity.
 This mod provides a default gravity vector at `rp_mobs.GRAVITY_VECTOR`.

-To activate gravity for a mob, you can call `mob.object:set_acceleration(rp_mobs.GRAVITY_VECTOR)`.
+To activate gravity for a mob, you use the `set_acceleration` microtask template (see the section about task templates).

 ### Registering a mob
 You add (register) a mob via `rp_mobs.register_mob`.
 Mob definitions in this API are very low-level and similar to typical entity definitions in Minetest.
 You still have to provide a full entity definition via `entity_definition` including the callback functions like `on_activate` and `on_rightclick`.

 You're supposed to use the Repixture Mob API functionality by inserting the various helper functions into the callbacks like `on_step` and `on_activate` where appropriate.

-You can use the following template:
+A template for a minimal mob looks like this:

 	rp_mobs.register_mob("MOBNAME", {
 		description = "MOB DESCRIPTION",
 		drops = { ADD_YOUR_DROPS_HERE },
 		entity_definition = {
+			initial_properties = {
+				-- Add the initial entity properties here
+				-- e.g. physical, hp_max, textures, etc.
+			},
 			on_activate = function(self, staticdata)
 				rp_mobs.init_mob(self)
 				rp_mobs.restore_state(self, staticdata)